 Your eye surgeon will place Photrexa drops into your eyes about every 2 minutes during the procedure.

 After the procedure, the surgeon will place a contact lens on the treated eye to protect it for a short time.

 Call your doctor right away if the contact lens falls out or feels like it is out of place inside your eye.

 You may also need to use antibiotic or steroid eyedrops to prevent infection and reduce swelling after your procedure.
 Carefully follow all after-care instructions and do not miss any follow-up appointments.

 What happens if I miss a dose?

-Because riboflavin ophthalmic is given as part of a medical procedure, this medicine has no daily dosing schedule.
+Because Photrexa is given as part of a medical procedure, this medicine has no daily dosing schedule.

 What happens if I overdose?

-What should I avoid after being treated with Photrexa (riboflavin ophthalmic)?
+What should I avoid after being treated with Photrexa?